Valle de Bravo with Kids: A 5 Day Itinerary

 Valle de Bravo Lakefront

-This is the central activity point for all water-based things to do in Valle de Bravo; floating restaurants, boat trips, stand-up paddleboarding, kayaks, etc. There are a few market stands with the usual trinkets for sale.
+This is the main activity hub for water-based things to do in Valle de Bravo, including floating restaurants, boat trips, stand-up paddleboarding, and kayak rentals.
+There are a few market stands with the usual trinkets for sale.

 You can walk southeast along the Valle de Bravo waterfront for a while enjoying different views of the lake.